 Thomas J. Steichen

-Stata does not have a command specifically deisgned for meta-analysis (commands like sem and gsem can be used to fit some meta-analysis models).
+Stata does not have a command specifically designed for meta-analysis (commands like sem and gsem can be used to fit some meta-analysis models).
 Stata users, however, have developed an excellent suite of commands for performing meta-analyses.

 The following meta-analysis commands are all described in Meta-Analysis in Stata: An Updated Collection from the Stata Journal, Second Edition.
-All of them are user-written except 40. sem and gsem.
+All of them are community-contributed except 40. sem and gsem.

 All the meta-analysis calculations available in metan are based on standard methods, an overview of which may be found in chapter 15 of Deeks, Altman, and Bradburn (2001).